chndlrm/CSS-385-Game-Final/README.md

 ## Difficulties and Known Problems
 GitHub caused us problems as it didn't always merge scenes correctly.
-Initially we didn't know which files to push and this caused pacial issues
+Initially we didn't know which files to push and this caused storage issues on GitHub.

+We used a tile map to construct the terrain which had its own specific collider component.
+We weren't able to fully figure out how to have the character sprite interact with this smoothly.
+For example, when the player interacts with a wall, the character shakes; and the wall will act as a floor if the player tries to jump next to it.
+We eventually determined that because we weren't using the character's RigidBody component to move the character,

 ## Tools Used
 To communicate we used Discord and iMessage.